vietfood/cs4all-vn/training.md

 **Why do this?** Pure data parallelism reduces activation memory pressure by splitting our activations over the batch dimension, allowing us to almost arbitrarily increase batch size as long as we have more chips to split the batch dimension over.
 Especially during training when our activations often dominate our memory usage, this is very helpful.

 **Why not do this?** Pure data parallelism does nothing to reduce memory pressure from model parameters or optimizer states, which means pure data parallelism is rarely useful for interesting models at scale where our parameters + optimizer state don't fit in a single TPU.
 To give a sense of scale, if we train with parameters in bf16 and optimizer state in fp32 with Adam<d-footnote>Adam stores parameters, first order and second order accumulators.
-Since the params are in bfloat16 and optimizer state is in float32, this gives us `2 + 8 = 10` bytes per parameters.</d-footnote>, the largest model we can fit has $$\text{TPU memory} / 10$$ parameters, so e.g. on a TPUv5p pod with 96GB of HBM and pure data parallelism this is about 10B parameters.
+Since the params are in bfloat16 and optimizer state is in float32, this gives us `2 + 8 = 10` bytes per parameters.</d-footnote>, the largest model we can fit has $$\text{TPU memory} / 10$$ parameters, so e.g. on a TPUv5p pod with 96GB of HBM and pure data parallelism this is about 9B parameters.

 <p markdown=1 class="takeaway">**Takeaway**: the largest model we can train with Adam and pure data parallelism has $$\text{num_params} = \text{HBM per device} / 10$$.
-For TPU v5p this is roughly 9B parameters.</p>
+For TPU v5p this is roughly 9B parameters.<d-footnote>Note that this doesn't include gradient checkpoints, so this wouldn't actually be useful.
+This is an absolute lower bound with a batch of 1 token.</d-footnote></p>

 *To make this useful for real models during training, we'll need to at least partly shard the model parameters or optimizer.*